This Italian chicken with capers and cherry tomatoes is an easy weeknight meal recipe that delivers a massive blast of

 - Season dry chicken with the salt and pepper divided equally.

-- Heat pan to medium-high heat and add 1 Tablespoon of olive oil.
-Add seasoned chicken to pan in 2 batches to avoid crowding.
-Cook approximately 3-4 minutes per side.
-After all the chicken is cooked set aside and cover.
+- Heat pan to medium heat and add 1 tablespoon of olive oil.
+Add seasoned chicken to the pan in 2 batches to avoid crowding.
+Cook approximately 2-3 minutes per side.
+After all the chicken is cooked set aside and lightly cover with foil to keep warm.

-- Add vinegar, water and capers and turn heat to high.
-Scrape pan with wooden spoon to remove flavorful bits.
-Bring to boil for 2 minutes to make sauce.
+- Add vinegar, water, and capers to the pan and turn heat to high.
+Scrape the pan with a wooden spoon to remove flavorful bits.
+Bring to boil for 2 minutes to make the sauce.

-- Turn heat to low and add chicken back to pan to combine all ingredients.
+- Turn heat to low and add the cooked chicken back to the pan to combine all ingredients.
+Cook the chicken for 2 minutes or until warmed through.

-- Finally add parsley and mix everything through.
-Make sure there is enough salt and adjust if required.
-Add a nice drizzle of olive oil if desired.
+- Turn off the heat and add the parsley.
+Stir together.
+Taste test and adjust salt and pepper if required.
+Add a nice drizzle of extra virgin olive oil if desired.
 Enjoy!

 Share this Italian chicken with capers and cherry tomatoes recipe on Instagram or Facebook using #sipandfeast to let us know how you did so we can show others as well.